 Website visitors should feel happy, comfortable and valued, if you want them to become your regulars.
 We’ve collected our five favorite welcome strategies so you can turn your visitors into life-long customers.

-If the lifeblood of a website is the number of visits it gets every month, then every website owner should exert all efforts necessary to make their visitors feel very welcome.
-Website visitors need to be treated like guests who feel happy and valued, and here are the best welcoming strategies in order to accomplish just that.
+The lifeblood of a website is the number of visits it gets every month—one of the number one priorities of any website owner is to make visitors feel welcome.
+Website visitors need to be treated like guests who feel happy and valued, and below are the best welcoming strategies in order to accomplish just that.

-Revamp your website so that any problems – whether it’s aesthetic or navigational – can be addressed.
+Revamp your website so that any problems – whether aesthetic or navigational – can be addressed.
 The key to doing this is to view your website through the eyes of a visitor.
-Ask yourself if what you see will leave a very good first impression, and if there are some aspects that are less than stellar then make the necessary changes to remedy those.
+Ask yourself if what you see will leave a very good first impression.
+If there are any aspects that are less than stellar, make the necessary changes to remedy those.

 To do this, run any tools that will fix and address usability or architectural issues.
-Check broken link, erroneous forms and pages that are hard to access and fix them all.
+Check broken links, incomplete or confusing forms, and pages that are hard to access and fix all of them.

-A good host will want to have things at the ready for anything his guests will need, and the same can be said about a website.
-Since every guest will have differing needs, it is your job to find out what those are.
-The best way to do this is to build optimized landing pages so more or less you can cover everything.
+A good host will want to have things at the ready for anything his guests might need, and the same is true of a website.
+Since every guest will have differing needs, it is your job to find out what those needs are.
+The best way to turn this into a website welcoming strategy is to build optimized landing pages so you can cover everything.